Peterborough Driving Test Centre

 If you realise you have made a minor fault try not to repeat it for the rest of the test.

-Try to put any mistakes or potential mistakes behind you and move forward, that 'serious' error you made may only be a 'minor' to the examiner.
+Try to put any mistakes or potential mistakes behind you and move forward, that 'serious' error you think you made may only be a 'minor' to the examiner.

 I have had people who have 'beaten themselves up' over errors and the next mistake is serious because they have given up.